jurienhamaker/plugins/packages/scheduled-tasks/README.md

 	}

 	public async run(message: Message) {
-		// create a task to unmute the user in 1 hour this.container.tasks.create('unmute', { authorId: message.author.id }, 60000);
+		// create a task to unmute the user in 1 minute this.container.tasks.create('unmute', { authorId: message.author.id }, 60000);
 	}
 }